BestTimesToVisit.com Logo

 nature

-During the winter months, the warm waters off the Queensland coast become a vital breeding and calving ground for humpback whales.
-Embark on a dedicated whale-watching tour from Hervey Bay or the Whitsundays for a chance to see these magnificent mammals breach and play.
-It's a truly awe-inspiring natural spectacle.
+During the cooler months, the waters off the coast become a vital breeding and calving ground for majestic humpback whales.
+Take a dedicated whale-watching tour for a chance to see these gentle giants breaching and playing.
+The sheer size and grace of these creatures are humbling.

 Best time: June-November